-- A. Use, possession, buying or selling of drugs, alcohol, and/or tobacco.
+- A. Use, possession, buying or selling of drugs, alcohol, tobacco or tobacco like products

+(e cigarettes, vapes).
 This includes use, possession, buying or selling of controlled substances, street drugs and performance enhancing substances (PES).
 The suspension will be eighteen (18) calendar weeks including suspension from all athletic competitions.
 This includes all co-curricular activities held during this period. - B. Attendance at events/parties where drugs and alcohol are being consumed or taken by minors will result in a minimum suspension of one-third (1/3) of the athletic season and all co-curricular school activities held during this period. - C. The student will be required to practice with the team.